Derek Sutton

-Senior Clerk
+Joint Senior Clerk

-Kate’s practice covers all areas of Public & Regulatory work, and also includes considerable expertise of Civil Liberties & Human Rights, Employment, Professional Discipline, Sport and Data Protection, Freedom of Information & Privacy.
-Kate is also a CEDR trained mediator.
+Kate’s practice covers all areas of Public & Regulatory work, including considerable expertise of Civil Liberties & Human Rights, as well as Sport, Employment, Professional Discipline, Data Protection, Freedom of Information & Privacy.

 Kate is recognised as a leading silk in the latest editions of both the leading legal directories, Chambers UK and The Legal 500.
 Recent comments include: